ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.es-es.md

 A continuación, vuelva a instalar un nuevo módulo.

-### « You have insufficient rights on this database. »
+### "You have insufficient rights on this database."

 ![insufficient_rights](images/insufficient_rights.png){.thumbnail}